 Being a good public speaker can help you promote different ideas and get people to take action on the issues that directly affect them and society at large.
 However, achieving any of these things requires you to stand in front of your audience and deliver your pitch or idea.
 Unfortunately, a fear of public speaking can sometimes stand between you and the audience.

 So, is public speaking the number one fear affecting people across the world?
 We believe so and this article will help you understand why public speaking is scary to a large number of people.
 We also look at several strategies to help you overcome public speaking anxiety, whether on stage, in a job interview, or any other setting.
+Here’s a quick video summary answering the same question:

 Is Performance Anxiety Ruining Your Life?